grumpyjames/birding-almanac/features/a-200-bird-year/part-32-an-epic-day-out.md

 on.
 Thickets of Gorse guard one side of it - we approach as near as we can from the West, but we'll have to spot further North to get round the giant Gorse wall in our way.
-As we approach, I glimpse a very Dartford Warbler like shape (long tail, some hints of the colouration) flitting from the impenetrable gorse barrier to a smaller bush a little way towards us.
+As we approach, I glimpse a very Dartford Warbler-like shape (long tail, some hints of the colouration) flitting from the impenetrable gorse barrier to a smaller bush a little way towards us.
 Either I totally imagine this, or it flitted further than I thought; an intensive search of any sprig within a few metres of